Punchavayal

 Punchavayal is a village in Mundakayam panchayath of Kanjirappally taluk in the Indian state of Kerala.

-An Aided Arts and science college is present in this village.
-Punchavayal includes the places nearby Murikkumvayal, Pachima, Pakkanam, Kadamanthode, Kulamakkal and Moonnoly.
-It is approximately 6 km away by road from Mundakayam the doorway to the high ranges of southern Kerala, and is at the border of Kottayam and Idukki districts.
+It is approximately 6 km away by road from Mundakayam, and is at the border of Kottayam and Idukki districts.

 Economy

 Punchavayal is a land of coffee, pepper, cocoa and natural rubber.

 Administration

 Punchavayal is a part of Poonjar Constituency for Kerala Legislative Assembly Elections and part of Pathanamthitta (Lok Sabha constituency) for Indian General Elections.
 P. C. George of Kerala Janapaksham is the sitting MLA.
 Anto Antony of INC is the MP representing Punchavayal, Mundakayam.

 Sabarigiri International Airport

 On 19 of July 2017, the Kerala Government announced the construction of the 5th International Airport in Kerala, Sabarigiri International Airport at Cheruvally Estate of Harrisons Plantations at Erumely, situated at the Border of Kottayam District and Pathanamthitta district to facilitate the travel of Sabarimala pilgrims.
 The proposed project site Cheruvally Estate is just 13 km from Punchavayal.